Looking for the best things to do in Bukhara? This off-the-beaten-path destination offers a multitude of amazing sights and experiences.

 18. Maybe Think Twice About a Visit?: House Museum XIXth Century

-The owner claimed there were great views of the old city from the rooftop, but I can personally vouch that this was not the case.
-The ascent itself was a rather precarious climb via frail roof timbers.
+At the owner’s insistence, we reluctantly parted with 20,000 SOM, even though no prices were on display.
+The owner claimed great views of the old city from the rooftop, but I can personally vouch that this was not the case—only the rooftops of nearby homes.

 20. See Local Green Tea Being Brewed